GaragePixel/Public-drafts-in-Mx2/fox/doc/background/school/1996/september_calendar.md

 # iDkP from GaragePixel - 2025-04-19 - Aida v1.4

 ## Purpose
 This document consolidates the calendar of activities for gymnastics dance, karate, and kendo clubs, alongside swimming and running sessions, for the second window of September 1996.
 Weather data and session timings are aligned to reflect Japan Standard Time (JST) for various sports and clubs, with a specific focus on the weather conditions in Kanagawa, Japan, during September 1996.
 Missing weekend weather data has been filled in using historical records from Yokosuka.
+It includes club schedules, school sessions, weather data, and now regular classes to complete a comprehensive academic calendar.
+Additionally, it includes updates for the **Second Term Opening Ceremony (二学期始業式)** held on September 2, 1996.
 ---

 ## Schedule and Analysis